thorhosoi/AIris/README.md

 cp config.yaml.example config.yaml
 ```

-You can edit this file to change the LLM provider or model name.
+You can edit this file to configure AI engines, LLM settings, and other options.
+The configuration includes:

+- **AI Engine Selection**: Choose which AI engine to use for different tasks
+- **Task Routing**: Override default engine for specific task types
+- **Compliance Mode**: Restrict to approved engines only
+- **Cost Optimization**: Automatically select cheaper engines for simple tasks

 **b.
 Create `.env` file**